-The DRAC has spent significant time discussing the barriers to demand response.
-In addition, BPA contracted a study to explore the barriers among different parties potentially affected by DR programs (BPA power customers, internal subject matter experts, DR service providers and external stakeholders).
-In all cases, the identified economic/market barriers are the most significant to DR adoption.
+The DRAC and BPA had previously identified barriers to DR. The identified economic/market barriers were the most significant to DR adoption.
 Without a clear valuation metric (e.g. currently no capacity market), it is difficult for many to justify DR investment.
-Other identified barriers include: regulatory (lack of established tariffs), infrastructure (data handling protocols), organizational (intra-organizational communication), and perceptual (customer understanding).
-The DRAC is exploring ways the region may mitigate these barriers.
+Other identified barriers included: regulatory (lack of established tariffs), infrastructure (data handling protocols), organizational (intra-organizational communication), and perceptual (customer understanding).
+The DRAC has been exploring ways the region may mitigate these barriers.